JuliaDiff/ForwardDiff.jl/README.md

 end
 ```

-should really be written like this:
+...should really be written like this:

 ```julia
 h = hessian(f) # generate H(f) first